steven-michaud/SandboxMirror/3-installing.md

 `sudo kextunload -b org.smichaud.SandboxMirror`

-Once you feel comfortable using SandboxMirror, and if you think it's convenient, you can make `SandboxMirror.kext` load at startup by coping `org.smichaud.loadSandboxMirror.plist` to `/Library/LaunchDaemons/`.
+Once you feel comfortable using SandboxMirror, and if you think it's convenient, you can make `SandboxMirror.kext` load at startup by copying `org.smichaud.loadSandboxMirror.plist` to `/Library/LaunchDaemons/`.